 Yippee – you’ve reached the final stage with your novel – you’re happy with your latest draft and ready to dig in and get that manuscript agent-ready.
 Congratulations!

-If you’re considering applying to our 18-week online course, Edit Your Novel: the Professional Way, it’s worth putting together an application that showcases your dedication and readiness to progress.
+If you’re considering applying to join our 18-week online course, Edit Your Novel: the Professional Way, it’s worth putting together an application that showcases your dedication and readiness to progress.

 Here’s how to craft an application that stands out from the crowd.